 Sarah has 15 years of experience conducting applied research and program evaluation.
 Before coming to CCL®, Sarah worked for Press Ganey Associates, a healthcare quality improvement organization where she supported clients’ efforts to improve patient satisfaction, safety culture and physician engagement through survey design, analysis and interpretation.
-Previously, she worked at the Center for Urban Research and Learning where she conducted multiple evaluations of programs including a city-run domestic violence help line, a housing program for chronically ill homeless individuals, and various youth programs.
+Previously, she worked at the Center for Urban Research and Learning where she conducted multiple evaluations of complex initiatives including a city-run domestic violence help line, a housing program for chronically ill homeless individuals, and various youth programs.
 She also worked with local nonprofit organizations to assist in capacity building and development of strategic plans.
-Further, her graduate work focused on ethical decision making in groups.
+Further, her graduate work focused on ethical decision making processes in teams.
 Sarah also taught undergraduate courses at Loyola University Chicago in Research Methods, Social Psychology and Industrial/Organizational Psychology.

-Sarah has published her work in peer reviewed journals, and book chapters and most recently collaborated with her colleagues to write a 3rd edition of a fieldbook on the topic of evaluating leadership development initiatives.
+Sarah has published her work in peer reviewed journals, and book chapters and most recently collaborated with her colleagues to publish the 3rd edition of a book entitled Evaluating the Impact of Leadership Development.
 She has also authored and co-authored numerous white papers and reports on topics including the impact of culture change initiatives, leadership analytics, the effectiveness of coaching, managerial derailment, workplace engagement and trust, innovation, corporate social responsibility and patient satisfaction.
-Sarah has presented her work at conferences including the American Evaluation Association conference and the Society for Industrial and Organizational Psychologists conference and the International Leadership Association conference.
+Sarah has presented her work at conferences including the American Evaluation Association conference, the Society for Industrial and Organizational Psychologists conference and the International Leadership Association conference.

 Areas of Expertise